AbhishekGautam01/Leanring-Csharp/C#/synchronization-primitives/threads.md

 [`Futher detailed explanation here`](https://stackoverflow.com/a/38145183)
 <br />
 * In C# multi-threading system is built upon the Thread Class which **execution of threads**.
 It is defined under **System.Threading**
+* CLR assignes threads their own stack and they maintain their own copy of local variables
+* Threads **share data** if they have common reference to the same object instance or data is shared through static variables.

 ### LifeCycle of thread
 ![ThreadLifeCycle](../.idea/ThreadLifeCycle.jpg)